American Airlines will book flights to full capacity

 Since April, American has limited bookings to about 85% of a plane’s capacity by leaving about half the middle seats open.
 However, the airline will start selling every seat it can beginning next Wednesday.

-Delta, Southwest, Alaska and JetBlue say they block middle seats or limit capacity, with some of them promising to continue that practice through September.
+Delta says it is capping seats at about 60% of capacity and Southwest at about 67%, both through Sept.
+30. JetBlue says it will leave middle seats empty through July 31 unless the person is traveling with a passenger in an adjoining seat.

-United and now American, however, have taken a different approach, arguing that other steps they take — including stepped-up cleaning procedures and requiring all passengers to wear face coverings — eliminate the need to block some seats.
+United and now American, however, are taking a different approach, arguing that other steps — including stepped-up cleaning procedures and requiring all passengers to wear face coverings — eliminate the need to block some seats.
 United CEO Scott Kirby has said social distancing is impossible on planes anyway; that even with empty middle seats, people are less than six feet away from each other.

 Photos and videos of full flights on American and United have drawn criticism for their lack of social distancing.